❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Create a database

-Enable CDC on PostgreSQL
+Enable logical replication on PostgreSQL

 1. Go to the "Configuration" tab of your RDS instance